 Also, be sure to place your kitchen vent at least 5 feet upwards from the eaves of the roof.
 That is five feet upwards along the slope of the roof, and away from the bottom edge.

-Once a proper location for your roof vent is identified and marked, drill a hole through the roof, from the inside of the attic, located in the center between two rafters.
+Once a proper location for your roof vent is identified and marked, drill a hole through the roof, from the inside of the attic, located in the center between the two rafters.
 Once you drill the hole, you will need to cut an adequately-sized opening to fit the range hood vent (either square or a round-shaped one, depending on the design of your roof vent).

 After the hole is cut-in, remove the roofing shingles on both sides of the roof opening, and at least 3 rows above the opening.
 This way you can properly flash your kitchen hood vent.